malomohq/digital-ocean-elixir/README.md

 Currently, `digital_ocean` provides a `DigitalOcean.Retry.Linear` strategy for retrying requests.
 This strategy will automatically retry a request on a set interval.
-You can configure the interval by adding `:retry_in` with the number of milliseconds to wait to the `:retry_opts` option.
+You can configure the interval by adding `:retry_in` with the number of milliseconds to wait before sending another request to the `:retry_opts` option.

 **Example**